Mickey Spillane: Comic books

-Spillane claims that he started being published as an author of slicks where he was credited under house names, then went "lower" to the pulps, then went lower still as a writer for comic books.
+Spillane claims that he started being published as an author of higher-quality magazines known as "slicks" where he was credited under house names, then went "lower" to the pulps, then went lower still as a writer for comic books.
 While working as a salesman in Gimbels department store basement in 1940, he met tie salesman Joe Gill, who later found a lifetime career in scripting for Charlton Comics.
 Gill told Spillane to meet his brother, Ray Gill, who wrote for Funnies Inc., an outfit that packaged comic books for different publishers.

 Spillane soon began writing an eight-page story every day.
 He concocted adventures for major 1940s comic book characters, including Captain Marvel, Superman, Batman, and Captain America.
 In the early 1940s, working for Funnies, Inc., he wrote two-page text stories which were syndicated to various comic book publishers, including Timely Comics.
 At one point, Spillane estimated he wrote fifty of these "short-short stories," which were intended to fulfill a postal regulation requiring comic books to have at least two pages of text to qualify for a second-class mailing permit.

 While most comic books writers toiled anonymously, Spillane's byline appeared on most of his prose "filler" stories.
-26 stories were collected in Primal Spillane: Early Stories 1941-1942 (Gryphon Books, 2003).
+26 stories were collected in Primal Spillane: Early Stories 1941–1942 (Gryphon Books, 2003).
 A new, expanded edition of Primal Spillane was released by Bold Venture Press in 2018, the new volume contained an additional fifteen stories, including the previously unpublished "A Turn of the Tide".